Ask-Jennie/ask-jennie/tutorials/Downloading-Angular-UI-Module.md

 jennie angular ui-lib download <module-name>
 ```

-One the command finish processing an angular component ui-lib / &gt; module-name &lt; will be created later.
+One the command finish processing an download component can be found inside ui-lib directory in app.
+Later one could use the component as component in route or inside other component.

 Each component listed in [automation.ask-jennie.com](https://automations.ask-jennie.com) comes with proper usage info.

-Later one could use the component as component in route or inside other component.